Yerin (entertainer): 2021–present: Solo activities

 In June 2021, Yerin signed with Sublime Artist Agency as a solo artist and actress.

 In February 2022, Yerin hosted an entertainment show of MBN "Catch Job" with broadcaster Cho Woo-Jong.
 In May 2022, Yerin made her solo debut with the extended play Aria.
 She is set to be an MC in MBC's Crazy Encounter Season 4.

+On March 31, 2023, Sublime Artist Agency announced that Yerin would be leaving the company after deciding not to renew her exclusive contract.
+On April 17, Bill Entertainment announced that Yerin signed an exclusive contract with the agency.
+Additionally on June 21, they announced that she would be coming back with her second solo album.
+Her second EP Ready, Set, Love was released on August 23.

+On August 13, 2024, it was announced that Yerin would be releasing her third EP Rewrite on September 4.

+In 2025, Yerin signed an exclusive contract with A-Side Company, before releasing her first digital single "Awake" on September 24.